CosmoLike/cocoa/Cocoa/projects/README.md

             proposal: 0.005
          latex: \Delta z_\mathrm{s, XXX}^1

 Similar changes must be made in `params_XXX_cosmic_shear.yaml`.
-Note that changes either in the number of lenses or source bins will demand the introduction of new paremeters in
+Note that changes either in the number of lenses or source bins will demand the introduction of new parameters in
 `params_XXX_cosmic_shear.yaml` and `params_XXX_3x2pt.yaml`

 ### Changes in the data folder